-As of December 31, 2022, we had convertible senior debt of \$433.1 million, net of deferred issuance costs, and revolver borrowings of \$18.2 million, net of deferred issuance costs, outstanding under the respective credit agreements.
-As of December 31, 2021, we had convertible senior debt of \$429.3 million, net of deferred issuance costs, and revolving credit facility borrowings of \$19.2 million, net of deferred issuance costs, outstanding.
-The borrowings accrue interest at either base rate, described above under "Liquidity and Capital Resources - Indebtedness," plus a margin of 1.50% to 2.50% or at an adjusted LIBOR rate plus a margin of 2.50% to 3.50% under the Amended Credit Agreement, in each case depending on the total net leverage ratio, as defined in the respective agreements governing the Amended Credit Agreement.
+As of December 31, 2023, we had convertible senior debt of \$434.2 million, net of deferred issuance costs, outstanding.
+As of December 31, 2022, we had convertible senior debt of \$433.1 million, net of deferred issuance costs, and revolving credit facility borrowings of \$18.2 million, net of deferred issuance costs, outstanding.
+The borrowings accrue interest at either base rate, described above under "Liquidity and Capital Resources-Indebtedness," plus a margin of 1.50% to 2.50% or at an adjusted SOFR rate plus a margin of 2.50% to 3.50% under the Amended Credit Agreement, in each case depending on the total net leverage ratio, as defined in the Amended Credit Agreement.